Saa language

-Sa or Saa language is an Austronesian language spoken in southern Pentecost Island, Vanuatu.
+Sa or Saa is an Austronesian language spoken in southern Pentecost Island, Vanuatu.
 It had an estimated 2,500 speakers in the year 2000.

 Dialects and range

 Sa has numerous dialects, with no well-established names or boundaries.
 At a meeting in 2008, speakers recognised four main dialects, with sub-dialectal variation and mixing of dialects in some areas.

 The two central dialects are relatively similar to one another and are generally understood by all Sa speakers.
 Most writing and research in Sa has been in one of these dialects: